 Code of Ethics

-Integrity, honesty and objectivity are fundamental principles embodied by this Code, which sets forth obligations of ethical conduct for the home inspection profession.
-The ASHI membership has adopted this Code to provide high ethical standards to safeguard the public and the profession.
+Integrity, honesty, and objectivity are fundamental principles embodied by this Code, which sets forth obligations of ethical conduct for the home inspection profession.
+The Membership of ASHI has adopted this Code to provide high ethical standards to safeguard the public and the profession.

 - Inspectors shall not inspect properties for compensation in which they have, or expect to have, a financial interest.